smart-programmer/Epic-Coders/README.md

-# Epic-Coders
+# Simple-Course
-Epic Coders is a web app for learning computer science in a fun way
+Simple Course is a web app for learning computer science in a fun way